ianbishop/userevents.github.io/4.2/docs/dsl.md

 Each event command will only proceed if all of its contained criteria are met by a single event.
 Multiple event commands can be combined using the commands:

-* times - the number of times a particular event should be received
+* times - the code contained in a times will be repeated the number of times specified
 * sequence - the contained events should be received in sequence
 * and - all included events should be received, in any order, before proceeding
 * or - any of the included events should be received before proceeding